 We have followed an inductive approach when developing the image of shipping as a measurable construct.
 This approach involves designing a questionnaire with psychometric scales, collecting the data, and analysing the data using multivariate statistical methods.
-These steps taken together made it possible to simultaneously develop and define the image construct operationally and nominally, and to measure it quantitatively in various ways.
+These steps in the survey, taken together, made it possible to simultaneously develop and define the image construct operationally and nominally, and to measure it quantitatively in various ways.

-4.1.
-Questionnaire design
+3.1 Questionnaire design

 The image construct is defined by its dimensions.
 They have been identified by analysing the quantitative outcomes of the survey.
 This task involves revealing the number of dimensions and describing their meaning.
 Based on a literature review on various aspects of shipping and the researchers' own personal contacts with the maritime sector, a set of items were developed.
-They were considered to have sufficient potential to cover the universe of the most relevant general and career oriented aspects of shipping and at the same time to be understood by the respondents.
-The items represent the respondents' general opinions about the shipping industry, their beliefs about being a seafarer on board a cargo ship, their beliefs about cargo IAME 2013 Conference, July 3-5- Marseille, France ships as a workplace, their opinions about transport by ship, and their thoughts and intentions about their future working lives.
+They were considered to have sufficient potential to cover the universe of the most relevant general and career oriented aspects of shipping and at the same time to be understood by potential respondents.
+The items represent the respondents' general opinions about the shipping industry, their beliefs about being a seafarer on board a cargo ship, their beliefs about cargo ships as a workplace, their opinions about transport by ship, and their thoughts and intentions about their future working lives.
 The items were designed as seven degree semantic differential scales for mainly cognitive aspects and seven degree Likert-like scales for mainly affective aspects.
 The questionnaire is shown in Appendix 1.
-However, it should be noticed that only a subset of the questions are used in the analysis of the present paper.
+Despite the term "Questionnaire", which is often used in surveys, most of the "questions" are not questions in a literal sense.
+They are statements (items) to which the respondents are asked to respond.
+By analysing their responses conclusions can be drawn about latent mental variables.
+This type of "stimulus-organism-response model" (S-O-R model) is a common generic model for designing items for psychometric measurement in surveys.